grafana/loki/docs/sources/query/logcli/getting-started.md

 [authentication](https://grafana.com/docs/loki/<LOKI_VERSION>/operations/authentication/) configured, you will also have to pass in LOKI_USERNAME and LOKI_PASSWORD, LOKI_BEARER_TOKEN or LOKI_BEARER_TOKEN_FILE accordingly.
 {{< /admonition >}}

-### Configuration

-Configuration values are considered in the following order (lowest to highest):

-- Environment variables
-- Command-line options

 ## LogCLI command reference